 Rehabilitation of nonresidential structures and assistance to for-profit businesses are eligible activities under the CDBG-DR program as described in 24 CFR 570.203 (b).
 Activities, have been selected using the "Guidelines for evaluating and selecting economic development projects" found at 24 CFR 570.209.
 All business assistance provided through the BAP will meet the National Objectives requirement under the authorizing statute of the CDBG program.
-Activities under the SFHRP will meet the LMI Need objective.
+Activities under the BAPwill meet the LMI Job creation and/or retention objective.